triton-inference-server/python_backend/examples/custom_metrics/README.md

 The [client.py](./client.py) sends a HTTP request with url `http://localhost:8002/metrics` to fetch the metrics from Triton server.
-The client then verify if the custom metrics added in the model file are correctly reported.
+The client then verifies if the custom metrics added in the model file are correctly reported.